Current State of Crypto Adoption in the Netherlands

 Taxation Complexity

 This applies even if there are no actual gains made.
-This has caused frustration among Dutch investors, particularly those who hold crypto long-term (“HODLers”) or have seen their asset value decrease.
+This has caused frustration among Dutch investors, particularly those who hold crypto long-term (“HODLers”).
+While the system is being reformed, the current “fictitious return” model remains a point of contention compared to capital gains systems in other jurisdictions.

 Environmental Concerns

-The environmental impact of cryptocurrencies, particularly those like Bitcoin that rely on energy-intensive mining, is a growing concern in the Netherlands.
-The high energy consumption associated with crypto mining clashes with the Netherlands’ goals to reduce carbon emissions and promote green energy.
+The environmental impact of cryptocurrencies, particularly those using Proof-of-Work (PoW), remains a sensitivity in the Netherlands.
+The high energy consumption associated with mining clashes with the Netherlands’ aggressive goals to reduce carbon emissions and promote green energy.

 Current Usage of Cryptocurrency in The Netherlands